v15hnuf6n1x/A1PHERS_Auto_Fillter_Bot/README.md

-disable  -  do disable a chat. enable - re-enable chat. ban  - to ban a user. logs - to get the rescent errors stats - to get status of files in db.unban  - to unban a user. broadcast - to broadcast a message to all Eva Maria users
+disable  -  do disable a chat. enable - re-enable chat. ban  - to ban a user. unban  - to unban a user. logs - to get the rescent errors stats - to get status of files in db. broadcast - to broadcast a message to all Eva Maria users